 Part of the Noboribetsu Onsen bus terminal, with bus schedules, English maps and a list of hotel baths open to day trippers.
 Luggage storage ¥500 per day.

 Before heading up any trails, check for closures and bear sightings on the map here.
-Staff are helpful and they also rent out bicycles for ¥500 per day.
+Staff are helpful and also rent out bicycles for ¥500 per day.

 Housed in Otaru's oldest warehouse, with lots of pamphlets and brochures in English for Otaru and surrounding areas.